tj-django/django-clone/README.md

 _clonable_one_to_one_fields: Restricted One to One fields.
 ```

-> :warning: Ensure that required fields skipped from being cloned are passed in using the `attrs` dictionary.

 #### Creating clones without subclassing `CloneMixin`.

-> NOTE: This method won't copy over related objects like Many to Many/One to Many relationships.
+> :warning: This method won't copy over related objects like Many to Many/One to Many relationships.

 ```python